-The total valuation for all cryptocurrencies is now $425 billion just a few points shy of the $450 billion in the beginning of March.
+The total valuation for all cryptocurrencies is now $425 billion just a few points shy of the $450 billion at the beginning of March.
 It is projected that the total valuation could reach $0.5 trillion given that more financial institutions and banks continue to move to cryptocurrency hedge funds.
 This would push the demand higher.
 It is likely that price gains will continue in the coming days of the week and in the short term, although the previously sharp growth pace has slowed down for many cryptocurrencies including Bitcoin.

 Moreover, some evidence of increasing adoption for cryptocurrencies was found through a recent survey by Thomson Reuters.
 It shows that 20 percent of 400 surveyed firms are considering trading cryptocurrencies in the next 3 to 12 months with 70 percent indicating they will do so in the next 3–6 months and 22 percent in the next 6-12 months.